Grilled Veal Chops with Garlic Herb Crust

 How long should I grill veal chops?

-Depending on how thick they are, veal chops don’t take a long time on the grill or in the oven.
-These 1 1/2″ thick chops got to the correct temperature in less than 15 minutes.
-The key is to make sure your fire isn’t too hot or too low, have a water bottle handy in case of flare ups, and don’t fuss with the chops on the grill.
+Depending on their thickness, veal chops take little time on the grill or in the oven.
+These 1 ½” thick chops reached the correct temperature in less than 15 minutes.
+The key is to ensure your fire isn’t too hot or too low, have a water bottle handy in case of flare-ups, and don’t fuss with the chops on the grill.
 Let them cook.
-If your chops are thicker, you may have to reduce the heat and cook a bit longer.
+If your chops are thicker, you may have to reduce the heat and cook longer.

 How to grill veal chops with dry smoke

-A dry-smoke grilling technique lightly infuses the meat with a subtle smoke, which, my husband, Scott, swears by for delicate veal chops.
-Using dry wood chips in a smoker box instead of chips that have been soaked for an hour, creates a lighter smoke that just kisses the veal without dousing it in heavy smoke flavor.
+A dry-smoke grilling technique lightly infuses the meat with subtle smoke, which we swear by for delicate veal chops.
+Using dry wood chips in a smoker box instead of soaked wood chips creates a lighter smoke that kisses the veal without dousing it in heavy smoke flavor.
 Sublime.

 Best types of wood chips for grilled veal chops